 This is not a new thing!

-It is actually a classic thing.
-Herringbone and Chevron have been used heavily over the centuries.
+It is actually a classic thing, used heavily over the centuries.
 Part of a genre of flooring called Parquetry.
 Think Parquet + Carpentry.
 Parquetry, simply put is the woodworking craft of piecing together wood pieces, of various geometric shapes, in a specific mosaic pattern in order to achieve a desired visual design.
-Of course there are far more possibilities in Parquet but we are focusing on Chevron and Herringbone today.
+Of course, there are many more possibilities in Parque.

 What’s the difference between Herringbone and Chevron?